The Next Generation Session Manager; A Really Working Too Many Open Tabs Solution; And Your Browsing Notebook.

 = Want more? - ok, a bonus section =

-Some unedited screenshots and nice picture if you write an article or blog post and need one:
+Some unedited screenshots and nice pictures if you write an article or blog post and need one:

 = Changelog (sort of) =